oasis-tcs/sarif-spec/EditorsReports/Editor's report 2018-05-16.md

     1. Use the term "hierarchical" instead of "namespaced" for strings of the form `"component / component..."`.

+    1. [Issue #156](https://github.com/oasis-tcs/sarif-spec/issues/156): "Improve example of messages with placeholders and consider putting it in a more prominent location"

 1. The formal spec language for the following additional issues was made available for review on the specified dates, and we will move their adoption in today's meeting:

     1. [Issue #103](https://github.com/oasis-tcs/sarif-spec/issues/103): "Specify handling of line breaks" -- made available on May 5th, 2018.